jdmehtaltd/eastlearning-test/README.md

 pixel width or height to see edge behaviour.
 I have kept that limit configurable within the Processor class so that lends some more complexity to which test cases may be valid.
 For the tests, to be repeatable, there needs to be a rename file mode, otherwise the original files are modified.
+7. Assuming that authentication and authorization of users is out of scope for this test.
+8. The persistent URL for sharing is printed upon upload in this very simple journey flow.
+9. An image file is provided in tests/ which is larger than 2MB for testing the upload rejection of large files through the web page.